National Board Dental Examination

 National Board Dental Examination (NBDE) is the United States national dental examination for students and professionals in dentistry.
 It is required for licensure in the United States and may also be required when applying for postgraduate studies in dental specialities after completing a dental degree.
 Foreign-trained dentists also must take the NBDE in order to earn admission into advanced standing programs in US dental schools.

 The American Student Dental Association sells reprints of previously released exams as study guides for students in their online store.

-The two parts are now integerated into one exam, the INBDE.
+The two parts are now integrated into one exam, the INBDE.

 NBDE I consists of 400 multiple choice questions emphasizing basic sciences: